College of Lake County: History

 In 1968, A. Harold Anderson and Paul W. Brandel donated 181 acre of land for the Grayslake campus.
 Dr. Richard G. Erzen was named the first president and served until 1978.
 The first classes were held on the Grayslake campus on September 25, 1969, with the initial enrollment then was 2,360 students who took 224 courses.
 Tuition fees in 1969 were $7 per semester hour.
 At first, classes were offered in a six-building pre-fabricated complex, constructed at a cost of approximately $1 million.
 In December 1969, a referendum passed authorizing construction of a permanent campus.

 In 1974, the A and B wings were completed on the Grayslake Campus and CLC received its first five-year accreditation from the North Central Association of Colleges and Secondary Schools..
 The Learning Resource Center opened in 1980, followed by the C wing in 1986.
 In 1996, the D wing was completed and opened.
+The CLC T Wing -standing for technology - houses classrooms and a functioning automotive lab.

 The Performing Arts Building was officially dedicated on March 8, 1997.
-The facility includes the 600-seat Mainstage Theatre, the 250-seat Studio Theatre, the 400-seat C005 Auditorium and three conference rooms.
-In August 2003, the Performing Arts Building was officially renamed to the James Lumber Center for the Performing Arts recognizing founding trustee, James Lumber who served on the College of Lake County Board.
+The facility includes the 600-seat Mainstage Theatre, the 250-seat Studio Theatre, the 400-seat C005 (now A011) Auditorium and three conference rooms.
+In August 2003, the Performing Arts Building was officially renamed to the James Lumber Center for the Performing Arts, recognizing founding trustee James Lumber, who served on the College of Lake County Board.

 A technology campus for high school students was opened in 2005 as well as a university center that same year.